anton-filimonov/Paginator/README.md

  * High flexibility.
 Customize the process, providing your own implementations of all the dependencies
  * Fully documented
  * CocoaPods installable
+ * Modular.
+You can use only the core object and dependency types or you can also load default configuration providers if they fit your API

 ## Installation